SRI-International/QC-App-Oriented-Benchmarks/hamlib/README.md

 where we set <img align=center src="https://latex.codecogs.com/svg.latex?\pagecolor{white}\hbar=1"> here and elsewhere.

+**The following Hamiltonians are currently supported.
+See the Benchmarking section below to see how to select them.
+For the physical models, only the 1D cases have been implemented thus far.**

-# Fermi-Hubbard Model
+### Fermi-Hubbard Model

-The Fermi-Hubbard Hamiltonian \cite{hubbard1964electron} models the dynamics of fermions on lattice sites and is given by
+The Fermi-Hubbard Hamiltonian models the dynamics of fermions on lattice sites and is given by
 \[
 H_{FH} = -t \sum_{\langle i, j \rangle, \sigma} (c_{i,\sigma}^\dagger c_{j,\sigma} + c_{j,\sigma}^\dagger c_{i,\sigma}) + U \sum_i n_{i,\uparrow} n_{i,\downarrow},
 \]